 Keyword research is the vital first step to optimising any website in any sector.
 It’s a process by which you determine the sort of terms people will use when searching for your products and services.

 The people who visit recruitment sites are looking for work.
 So what sort of things will they search for?

 Well, they might search by area: “Jobs in Nottingham”, “Jobs in Derby”, “Jobs in Leicester”.

 Alternatively, they may search by specific job types: “SEO jobs Nottingham”, “plumber jobs Derby”, “fireman jobs Kettering”.

-Some people might even search by the businesses they want to work for: “Hallam Internet Jobs”, “McDonalds Vacancies”, “Google jobs”.
+Some people might even search by the businesses they want to work for: “Hallam Jobs”, “McDonalds Vacancies”, “Google jobs”.